Open University

 Opening Doors to opportunity

-California State University, Chico's Open University program allows community members, working professionals, international or visiting students, former Chico State students and alumni to enroll in university courses during fall and spring terms on a space-available basis with instructor permission, and earn college credit.
+Open University allows community members, working professionals, international or visiting students, former Chico State students and alumni to enroll in university courses during fall and spring terms.
+Open University opens doors so that you can grow professionally, explore personal interests, prepare for a career change, or give university life a try.
+Students enroll on a space-available basis with instructor permission.

 If you are looking for a University course when the fall and spring semesters are out of session, please check out the Winter Session and Summer Session schedules.